ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external}.
 From the menu, select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 3. Click **Actions** for the volume to be canceled, and select **Cancel {{site.data.keyword.filestorage_short}}**.
-4. Confirm if want to cancel the volume immediately or on the yearly anniversary date of when the volume was provisioned.
+4. Confirm if want to cancel the volume immediately or on the anniversary date of when the volume was provisioned.

    If you select the option to cancel the volume on its anniversary date, you can void the cancellation request before its anniversary date.
    {:tip}